 - 2. Six (6) bonus annual leave days per year for employees with ten through fourteen calendar years of continuous service. - 3.
 Nine (9) bonus annual leave days per year for employees with fifteen through nineteen calendar years of continuous service. - 4.
 Twelve (12) bonus annual leave days per year for employees with twenty or more calendar years of continuous service. - 5.
 Except for police personnel accruing annual leave at the rate of .8077 of a leave day, each full-time eligible employee on the payroll as of December 31, 1978 shall be granted on January 1st of each year three (3) bonus annual leave days. (amended April 20, 1995) - 6.
 Any employee who is appointed on or before the fifteenth day of January shall be eligible to earn the bonus leave for that year.
 (March 21, 1991) - 7.
 Eligible part time employees accrue bonus leave days in proportion to time worked. - 8.
 Any employee who uses thirty (30) days or more of leave without pay in any calendar year shall not be eligible to accrue bonus annual leave days for that year. - (b) An active employee who presents documentation verifying that they have received a full schedule of any COVID-19 vaccine approved under full or emergency use authorization by the U.S. Food and Drug Administration on or prior to September 30, 2021 shall receive one (1) bonus annual leave day.
-To receive this bonus annual leave, verification documentation must be submitted no later than October 15, 2021 and accepted by the appointing authority. (amended June 10, 2021, effective June 17, 2021) - 1.3 Bonus Annual Leave Days (Reinstatement/Reemployment): Subject to the approval of the Director, former employees who are reinstated or reemployed pursuant to Rule VI, Section 4 shall have their bonus annual leave days calculated based on their cumulative service time, as defined in Rule I, if all of the following conditions are met: - (a) There is a written request from the appointing authority; - (b) The position is full time; - (c) The employee was separated for reasons other than fault or delinquency on his or her part; and - (d) The employee was separated for more than three months, but less than three years.
+To receive this bonus annual leave, verification documentation must be submitted no later than October 15, 2021 and accepted by the appointing authority. (amended June 10, 2021, effective June 17, 2021) - (c) Regular public safety employees who successfully complete a voluntary annual physical agility exam approved by the Personnel Director shall receive one (1) bonus annual leave day per calendar year.
+Employees must be employed in a position in a job series for which an agility exam is required for entrance into that job series (amended June 23, 2023, effective January 21, 2024). - 1.3 Bonus Annual Leave Days (Reinstatement/Reemployment): Subject to the approval of the Director, former employees who are reinstated or reemployed pursuant to Rule VI, Section 4 shall have their bonus annual leave days calculated based on their cumulative service time, as defined in Rule I, if all of the following conditions are met: - (a) There is a written request from the appointing authority; - (b) The position is full time; - (c) The employee was separated for reasons other than fault or delinquency on his or her part; and - (d) The employee was separated for more than three months, but less than three years.